juliandavid-garcia/First_milestone_project/README.md

 # Personal Portfolio

 This portfolio collects examples of the different projects i have developed during my formation as full stack software developer at the code institute.
-Therefore, recruiters and potencial clients can have evidence of my skills as developer and also as graphic designer since some compositions made with photoshop were added.
+Therefore, recruiters and potencial clients can have evidence of my skills as developer and also as graphic designer, since some compositions made with photoshop were added.